magento/architecture/design-documents/service-isolation/caching-layer.md

 Unlike Memcached, Redis offers snapshots, replication, transactions, advanced data structures.
 So I propose to use Redis for application data caching.

 ### Resolutions
- - Model "Remote cache dedicated to each service" is most suitable.
+ - Model "Remote cache dedicated to each service" is most suitable for application data cache.
+ - Don't use reverse proxy for caching requests in service-to-service communication until it's needed
  - REST entry point on each service for cache invalidation should be created.
  - Consider possibility of cache invalidation by publishing events in the message queue.
+ - Application data cache versioning should be described in a separate document.
  - Create HLD for caching API REST requests (GET).
+ - HTTP cache will not actually handle caching of GraphQL requests/responses since they're all done as a POST.
+GraphQL caching should be described in a separate document.